microtrain/bootcamp/03-BashScripting/README.md

 # Chapter 3: Scripting Basics

-In this section, you will be introduced a language called Bash Shell.
+In this chapter, you will be introduced a language called Bash Shell.

-In this section, you will learn
+In this chapter, you will learn
 * The basics of Bash scripting
 * How to incrementally write a program